-It has been observed that all of the water quality parameters in the discharge from RO Plant (near the jetty site) contains high concentration of the selected parameters than the previous month due to seasonal shifting towards driest period when upstream sweet water flow reduces significantly.
-It may be mentioned here that, the intake river water chemical composition (parameters) were in the higher concentration trend during the post-monsoon period.
-However, maximum parameters have been found within the standard limit of ECR, 1997 except (EC, TDS, BOD, COD and Cl-).
-Water quality of Passur River changes with the seasonal variation from post-monsoon to dry season which is the main cause of changing the intake water parameters.
-Reduction of upstream flow during the dry season implies to increase salinity intrusion into the Passur River from the Bay-of Bengal.
-Since the RO intake water is already concentrated with high salinity and other physio-chemical parameters, which is further concentrated during RO process.
-However, some of the parameter like EC, TDS, BOD, COD and Cl- has been breached the national standard limit.
-But the total daily maximum load is so minute with respect to Passur river tidal flow that the effects would be insignificant.
+It has been observed that all of the water quality parameters in the discharge from RO Plant (near the jetty site) contains relatively lower concentration of the selected parameters than the previous month.
+It may be mentioned here that, the intake river water chemical composition (parameters) were play the key role for the discharge of RO water quality.
+However, the analysis results of the reaming parameter have been found within the standard limit of ECR, 1997 except (EC and TDS) The intake water of RO has been withdrawal from ground water.
+Lower salinity intake water for RO is responsible for decreasing the concentration of EC, TDS and Salinity than previous month.
+However, the total daily maximum load is so minute with respect to Passur river tidal flow that the effects would be insignificant.